frankkhung/frank_portfolio/final-project-part-two.md

       </td>
       <td style="border: 1px solid black; padding: 12px; vertical-align: top;">
         <strong>Strongest:</strong><br>
         • I think I read something similiar somewhere and this article conveys the idea well.
-And finds other ways to justify when you can't find the clear effect.
+And finds other ways to justify when you can't find the clear effect.<br><br>
         <strong>Weakest:</strong><br>
         • How about other stores?
 Why are you only listing out East Liberty?
       </td>